 With more than 40 years of experience teaching high school chemistry, Richard Risbrudt has learned what students need to succeed in chemistry and be well prepared for college level chemistry courses.
-He created ChemExlained.com to provide a complete chemistry level course that should work well for students learning independently.
+He created ChemExplained.com to provide a complete chemistry level course that should work well for students learning independently.
 While a teacher or parent needs to check their work, online podcasts do all of the teaching and even go over test questions.

 The course is based upon the popular text Glencoe Science Chemistry: Matter and Change.
 Risbrudt follows the chapter arrangement, teaching the material in the text, but students do not need to get the textbook.
 As with the textbook, there are 20 chapters covered in this course.
 The course covers all topics required by state and national standards for high school chemistry.

-While this is a rigorous, math-based course, it is designed so that all students can succeed.
+While this is a rigorous, math-heavy course, it is designed so that all students can succeed.
 The website FAQs explains how to use the course for what they call Honors, Traditional, and Foundational students.
 Honors students will complete all chapters.
 Traditional students will cover 15 to 16 chapters.
 Foundation students might complete only 12 or 13 chapters.
 Once you are logged in, click on the calendars tab to access calendars showing schedules for all three options.

 Instead of reading the textbook, students learn from 345 streamed video lectures and printed notesheets.
 Students download and print the PDF notesheets and worksheets for each chapter.
 Then they watch the video, filling in blanks on the notesheets as they watch.
 Sometimes students might need to pause the videos if they cannot write quickly enough to keep up.
 Each video runs from eight to twelve minutes.
-Risbrudt uses a desktop showing each notesheet as he talks.
+Risbrudt uses a computer desktop screen capture showing each notesheet as he talks.
 He fills in the blanks, sometimes writing additional information or diagrams on the sheet.
 Occasionally, other illustrations are inserted as is appropriate for each lesson.
 The presentation isn’t fancy; it feels much like a classroom experience.

 Each of the twenty chapters is taught with a number of video lectures.
 Notesheets show the starting point of each video with a star.
 Notesheets also tell students when they are to complete the worksheet for a section.
 The process of filling in blanks during the video lectures forces students to pay attention to the material.
 Students might even want to make additional notes of their own as they fill in the notesheets.

 Worksheets differ from notesheets in that they present questions to reinforce and review selected information.
 There are a number of worksheets for each chapter, but each worksheet covers a number of videos and sections of the notesheets.
 There are 120 worksheets in all, which averages six worksheets per chapter.
-Students might answer in a few words or with a sentence or they might answer multiple-choice questions.
+Students might answer in a few words or with a sentence, or they might answer multiple-choice questions.
 Students should use their notesheets as they complete worksheets if they need to.

-There is a test for each chapter with three extra tests for three lengthier chapters that have been broken down into two parts—chapters 2, 14, and 17.
+There is a test for each chapter with three extra tests for three longer chapters that have been broken down into two parts—chapters 2, 14, and 17.
 Tests include different types of questions: multiple choice, true/false, fill-in-the-blanks, matching, and math calculations.
 A separate video goes over each test with students, explaining answers as needed.
 Keys for the notesheets, worksheets, and tests are available to the teacher or parent.
 You need to print out student pages so they can write on them, and you might want to print out answer keys as well, although you don’t have to.
-Notesheets and worksheets should be checked before students attempt to take each test.
+Notesheets and worksheets should be checked for correctness before students attempt to take each test.

 Students can access the entire first chapter of the course for free without signing up.
 Parents or teachers will have full access to answer keys and tests for the first chapter as well.
 After that, you need to subscribe for yearly access.